 5. Population Health Management

 As discussed in a previous post, “Population Health: A Strategic Challenge,” healthcare systems across the country are being confronted with a new paradigm of healthcare delivery: Ensuring the overall health of demographic cohorts within their communities.
 Under the Affordable Care Act, the focus on population health will only increase in 2016, requiring healthcare leaders to design strategic plans and allocate resources with the express purpose of instilling preventative care education to the populations they serve.
-This will require participation of stakeholders across departments, and often will necessitate new programs to be established to help further population health interests.
+This will require the participation of stakeholders across departments, and often will necessitate new programs to be established to help further population health interests.

 AchieveIt is the platform that large organizations use to get their biggest, most important initiatives out of the boardroom and into reality.
 Too many great ideas never quite make it across the finish line, because there’s no real way to keep everyone on course and keep everything on track.
 What does it take to actually guide these initiatives all the way through to completion?
 You’ve got to: